OpenPodcar/OpenPodcar/README.md

 ### 6. Object Detection and Tracking

-- Install the FLOBOT project: please follow the "Install & Build" guide here: (https://github.com/LCAS/FLOBOT)
+- Install the FLOBOT project: please follow the "Install & Build" guide [here](https://github.com/LCAS/FLOBOT).
 - BSON for Python is required, this can be installed via ``` pip install pymongo==3.5.1 ```
 - Open flobot_tracker.launch and change frame names and paths to the ones your system uses